ECASLab/cynq/docs/GettingStarted.md

 To start the accelerator, you can use the `Start()` method, which receives either of the following values:

 * `cynq::StartMode::Once`: turns on the accelerator
-* `cynq::StartMode::Continuous`: turns on the accelerator in autorestart mode.
+* `cynq::StartMode::Continuous`: turns on the accelerator in auto-restart mode.

 9) Transferring information requires the synchronisation of the memory buffers and the interaction with the data mover / DMA.